saeta/penguin/Sources/PenguinParallel/README.md

  - **prun** is used as "fire-and-forget" style parallelism where closures are dynamically scheduled to execute on the (fixed-size) threadpool.

- - **pjoin** is used for Cilk-style fork-join parallelism using work-stealing to efficiently leverage available resources on a machine.
-The key abstraction is a single function `pjoin` which takes 2 closures and runs then (optionally) in parallel.
+ - **pJoin** is used for Cilk-style fork-join parallelism using work-stealing to efficiently leverage available resources on a machine.
+The key abstraction is a single function `pJoin` which takes 2 closures and runs then (optionally) in parallel.

 Note: while there should be only one "physical" threadpool process-wide, there can be many virtual